 You have received your GigaVUE-HC1 node and now you are ready to get up and running.
-Figure 1: Getting Started Roadmap on page 22 shows the major steps you need to perform to get the GigaVUE-HC1 chassis out of the box, into a rack, installed with modules, plugged in, and running on your network.
+Figure 1: Getting Started Roadmap shows the major steps you need to perform to get the GigaVUE-HC1 chassis out of the box, into a rack, installed with modules, plugged in, and running on your network.